minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-To control for the junior/senior legislators stipulated in @hypothesis, I decided to add both the `birthyear` and `seniority`, which is number of terms in House the representative served, to control for the difference in age and experience which might distort the voting behaviour @stratmann-2002
+To control for the junior/senior legislators stipulated in @hypothesis, I decided to add both the `birthyear` and `seniority`, which is number of terms in House the representative served, to control for the difference in age and experience which might distort the voting behavior @stratmann-2002 @Selling2023.
-@Selling2023.
 By controlling for differences in geographical residence of the representatives, using `district` #footnote(
   [As to be seen in @desc-stats, about 300 rows lack the variable district, since
     this information was only available selectively in the abovementioned data sources.
 After careful consideration, I decided to include the variable